rlsn/Ingestor/README.md

 - Data Organization:
     - Three-level data organization structure: dataset, subset, and partition.
     - Support for both local and network file systems for data storage.
-    - Efficient handling of large files by storing data in partitions.
+    - Efficient handling of large files by chunking and storing data in parquet partitions.

 - Web Interface
     - Introduced a web UI for intuitive data management and analysis.